ilastik/ilastik/docs/_build/html/_sources/applet_api.txt

 2) The shell loads a project file
     * Calls each serializer to read settings from the project file and apply them to the appropriate slots of the top-level operator
 3) The GUI responds to the changes made to the top-level operator by updating the GUI appearance.
-    * Widgets in the applet drawer(s) for the applet are updated with the current operator slot values.
+    * Widgets in the applet drawer for the applet are updated with the current operator slot values.
 4) The user changes a setting in the GUI, which in turn changes a slot value on the applet's top-level operator.
     * The changes are propagated downstream from the top-level operator, possibly resulting in an update in the central widget.
     * The applet serializer also notices the change, and makes a note that the serializer is "dirty".